wp-plugins/post-specific-comments-widget/readme.txt

 == Frequently Asked Questions ==

 If you have questions, don't hesitate to ask.
-Email webmaster @ little - package . com

 == Screenshots ==